ConnorEasterbrook/Plandit/README.md

 # Plandit
 Plandit is a typical Todo Task application but with the ability to create multiple different Todo lists to represent your projects.
-The application is built using C#, ASP .NET, Python, and JavaScript.
-It uses Python to serialise and analyse data on a JSON file, which is then extracted with C# for a JavaScript front end.
-Conversly, information entered from the JavaScript front end goes through the C# controller for the Python to handle.
+The application is built using C#, .NET MAUI, and SQLite.
+The XAML front-end allows for users to press a button that makes the backend launch a popup with input boxes.
+These inputs are then used to add elements into an SQLite database, through the C# backend.
+Multiple projects can be worked on at once.

 ## Technologies
 List of technologies or frameworks used in the project.